-MET 274 MET Co-op Education II
+MTT 274 MTT Co-op Education II

-Level I Prerequisites: MET 174 and Consent Required O lecture, O lab, O clinical, 120 other, 120 total contact hours
+Level I Prerequisites: MTT 174; consent required O lecture, O lab.
+O clinical, 120 other, 120 total contact hours

-In this course students gain skills from a new experience in an approved, compensated position in the field of Technology.
-Together with the instructor and employer, students set up work assignments and learning objectives to connect classroom learning with career-related work experience.
-This is the second of two possible co-op experiences.
+Students are placed in an approved work experience to gain skills and knowledge offered by the employer.
+Together with the instructor and the employer, students set up work assignments and learning objectives to connect classroom learning with career-related work experiences.